shanemcfadden/snake-like/README.md

 1. Navigate to the project directory.
 1. Run `pnpm install` to install dependencies.
 1. Run `pnpm dev` to start the development server.
-1. Open your browser and go to `http://localhost:5173/snake-like` to play the game.
+1. Open your browser and navigate to `http://localhost:5173/snake-like` to play the game.